jamesfowler-dev/capstone-project/README.md

 The website is comprised of a home page, an about page, a login page and a success page.

-All Pages on the website are responsive and have:
+All Pages on the website are responsive.
+Key features include the following:

 -  **Browse PC Components**